MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/get-help-with-domains/information-for-dns-records.md

 6. Follow the steps for creating the TXT record (or MX record) at your DNS host, then verify the domain back in Office 365.

-7. The TXT record (or MX record) can be removed from your DNS host once the domain is verified in Office365.
+7. Remove the TXT record (or MX record) from your DNS host once the domain is verified in Office 365.

 ### Step 2: Find the MX record value for email and more